Zearin/textmate_wiki/Hidden-Settings.md

 Note though that if one selects multiple documents to open then it will potentially re-order the tab bar so that the documents selected are adjacent.

+## Disabling Restore of Open Tabs

+When opening a folder TextMate will restore open tabs and file browser state from the last time you had this folder open.
+The behavior can be disabled using:

+    defaults write com.macromates.TextMate.preview disableFolderStateRestore -bool YES

 ## Searching “Selection” Instead of “Document” by Default

 Previously using <kbd>⌘F</kbd> with a multiline selection would automatically set the “in” pop-up to “selection”.
 This is no longer the case, but can be brought back by running: